Skip to main content

 Phase 1: Gap Analysis

-The project team reviews the existing plan recommendations, evaluates existing policies, and then identifies gaps that the updated plan should address.
+The project team reviews existing plan recommendations, evaluates current policies, and identifies gaps that the updated plan should address.

 Phase 2: Stormwater Program Update

-The project team prioritizes program needs and suggests policy updates based on research and feedback from the community.
-The community can give feedback by taking the project survey, participating in a project focus group, or talking with the project team!
+The project team prioritizes program needs and suggests policy updates based on research and community feedback.

 Phase 3: Plan Draft & Adoption

-The project team finalizes the plan after receiving more feedback from:
+The project team finalizes the plan after gathering additional feedback from:

 • Bellevue community members, workers, and visitors